subquery/documentation/docs/subquery_network/testnet/indexers/install-indexer-locally.md

 ### Initial Preparation

-- [Docker](https://docs.docker.com/get-docker/) - It contains all the required images to run the entire Web3 application
+- [Docker](https://docs.docker.com/get-docker/) - It contains all the required images to run the entire Web3 application.

 ### Step 1 - Clone the Indexing Service Repo

 - Clone the indexing services repository to your local machine.
-This repository contains a docker-compose.yml file, which consists of all the images to build and start the various applications.
+This repository contains a `docker-compose.yml` file, which consists of all the images to build and start the various applications.

 ```bash
 mkdir testnet